didi/LogicFlow/sites/docs/docs/tutorial/extension/dynamic-group.en.md

   /**
    * When scaling or rotating a container,
    * do you scale or rotate the nodes within the group
-   * Default to true, when scaling or rotating the container,
+   * Default to false, when scaling or rotating the container,
-   * the nodes within the group are scaled or rotated by default */
+   * the nodes within the group are scaled or rotated by default */ transformWithContainer?: boolean
-  transformWithContainer: boolean

   /**
    * zIndex of the group element